Before I Self Destruct

-Before I Self Destruct is the fourth studio album by American rapper 50 Cent, released November 16, 2009, on Shady Records, Aftermath Entertainment, G-Unit Records, Interscope Records and Universal Music Group.
-The album is his final solo release with Shady, Aftermath and Interscope excluding his 2017 Greatest Hits album Best Of 50 Cent.
+Before I Self Destruct is the fourth studio album by American rapper 50 Cent, released November 16, 2009, on Shady Records, Aftermath Entertainment, G-Unit Records, Interscope Records and Violator.
+The album is his final solo release with Shady, Aftermath and Interscope excluding his 2017 greatest hits album Best Of 50 Cent.
 An accompanying feature film of the same name coincided with its release, and is available within the album's packaging.

 Before I Self Destruct debuted at number five on the US Billboard 200, becoming 50 Cent's fourth consecutive album to do so in the country, while its lead single, "Baby by Me", peaked at number 28 on the Billboard Hot 100.

 Background

 Initially, Before I Self Destruct was planned to be 50 Cent's 2007 album, for which he confirmed he had already completed 12 songs.
 However, he decided to release Curtis instead, and thus Before I Self Destructs release date was originally pushed back to 2008.
 In a red carpet interview 50 Cent stated that while he was working on the album, he wrote, produced, and directed his first film saying that the release of the film would coincide with the release of the album.
 Though a track list appeared in early January 2009, 50 Cent later stated he reworked much of the album.
 Another track stated to be on the album, though not officially confirmed as a single, entitled "Crime Wave" was released in late October 2009.

 The album's release date was initially announced to be February 4, 2008, but later moved to March 2008, due to the release date of Curtis being pushed up to September 2007.
 However it was later revealed, in an interview with Tony Yayo and Lloyd Banks, that the album was scheduled to be released during the 4th quarter of 2008, with 50 Cent himself later stating that the album was due to be released December 9, 2008.

 MTV later reported that the album would instead be released in 2009, with February 3 being the date 50 Cent himself confirmed.
 Though it was later pushed back to March 2009, with March 24 being set as the day, until he later confirmed that mentor and labelmate Eminem's album, Relapse, was going to be released before his own.
 50 Cent then told MTV that he would release the album in June, with the date being changed once again as he decided to retool parts of the album once Eminem's Relapse was completed.
 However, the album was pushed back to a Fall 2009 release, with September being the specific month.